-Here are eight of the best FREE online forensics activities for High School and Middle School Forensic Science!
+Here are some of the best FREE online forensics activities for High School and Middle School Forensic Science!
 Includes links and teaching ideas!

-Resources cover Evidence Basics, Arson Investigation, Blood Spatter, Anthropology, Autopsies and more!
+Resources cover DNA, Anthropology, Autopsies and more!
 All free and available online.

 The Innocence Project was founded to help people who were wrongly convicted based on faulty evidence and/or shady forensic practices.
 Years old evidence is re-examined with new techniques – DNA analysis.
 Over 300 people were set free from jail .
 Their DNA did not match the crime scene DNA.